 The Association for Science Education, the Institute of Physics, the Royal Society, the Royal Society of Biology and Royal Society of Chemistry work together as an alliance to support science education in schools.
 This alliance is convened by Professor David Read.
 Previously this partnership was called SCORE the Science Community Representing Education.

-The Primary Science Quality Mark (PSQM) is an award scheme to enable primary schools across the UK to evaluate, strengthen and celebrate their science provision.
-Schools can achieve bronze, silver and gold awards.
+The Primary Science Quality Mark is an award programme that enables primary schools across the UK to evaluate, strengthen and celebrate their science provision.
+Schools can achieve PSQM Award, PSQM Gilt Award and PSQM Outreach Award and are offered support and training to develop their science provision.
+The award is made to a school for impact on teaching and learning of effective leadership in science.
 The Royal Society of Biology and PSQM work closely together through the RSB Primary Curriculum working group and the PSQM stakeholder group.

 Learned Societies' Group on STEM Education in Scotland